-Use the arrow keys to move focus to the selection up, down, left and right.
-If the selected cell is already on the boundary for that position (eg if on the first column and the left key is pressed) then the key press has no effect.
-User ctrl + left and right to move to start and end of the line.
+Use the arrow keys to move focus up, down, left and right.
+If the focused cell is already on the boundary for that position (eg if on the first column and the left key is pressed) then the key press has no effect.
+Use ctrl + left and right to move to start and end of the line.

 Use page up and page down to move the scroll up and down by one page.
 Use home and end to go to the first and last rows.

 If using grouping and

 groupUseEntireRow=true, then the group row is not focusable.
 When

 navigating, the grouping row is skipped.